 Income Tax and RMDs

 RMDs are typically subject to Federal (and maybe state) income tax for the year of distribution.
-They are taxed at ordinary income tax rates, even if the funds represent long-term capital gain or qualifying dividends from stock held within the plan.
+They are taxed at ordinary income tax rates.
 In some cases, there are special rules for capital gain treatment on distributions from retirement plans.

 If you’ve ever made after-tax contributions e.g., if some of your traditional IRA contributions were not tax-deductible, those contributions may be income-tax-free upon withdrawal, simply because they’ve already been taxed.
 However, please consult a tax advisor for more information.

 Special tax rules also apply to Roth IRAs and Roth 401(k)/403(b) contributions.

 The RMD rules for inherited IRAs changed as of December 31, 2019.
-For all inherited IRAs received as a result of death prior to December 31, 2019, the beneficiary of such inherited IRA is required to take a distribution over his or her lifetime, using an actuarial table specified by the IRS.
+For all inherited IRAs received as a result of death prior to December 31, 2019, the beneficiary of such inherited IRA is required allowed to take minimum distributions over his or her lifetime, using an actuarial table specified by the IRS.
 These older rules allow the beneficiary to ‘stretch’ inherited IRA monies over his or her lifetime.

 As a result of the SECURE Act, the rules are much different now for inherited IRAs received from a decedent who died on January 1, 2020 or later.
 Assets received in an inherited IRA must now be completely distributed by the end of the 10th year after the IRA owner’s death (either periodically over that timeframe or in one lump sum), with a few exceptions:

 - The 10-year distribution rule does not apply to a spouse named as the beneficiary of an IRA.